vEnhance/1802/src/minmax.typ

   4. Output the points in the previous steps that give the best values, or assert the optimal value doesn't exist (if points in step 3 do better than steps 1-2).

-  If there are any points at which $f$ or $nabla f$ are undefined, you should check those as well.
+  If there are any points at which $nabla f$ is undefined, you should check those as well.
   However, these seem to be pretty rare for the examples that show up in 18.02.
 ]